nineflowAmin/daniel-kereama.github.io/_posts/2025-12-11-lattice-at-dawn.md

 ## Disagreement as Structure

 **Story:** Solara says “A,” Helix says “B.” The republic lays a Contradicts road, which the Keeper cools to Nuances.
 Both truths remain.
 **Machine:** `wisdom_edges` are typed (Supports, Contradicts, Nuances, Prerequisite) and tensioned (0–1).
-Retrieval uses high-tension edges to localize uncertainty instead of erasing perspective.
+Retrieval uses high-tension edges to localize uncertainty instead of erasing perspective; e.g., a tension of 0.8 is surfaced early to signal a strong conflict or prerequisite that must be addressed.

 ![Contradiction Cooling]({{ site.baseurl }}/assets/images/{{ page.post_slug }}/06-contradiction.jpg)
 *A heated contradiction is dialed down to nuance; tension remains to preserve both truths.*